freeCodeCamp/guide/src/pages/articles/java/java-docs-data-types/index.md

 ## Integers:

 These are of four types: `byte`, `short`, `int`, `long`.
 It is important to note that these are signed positive and negative values.
-Signed integers are stored in a computer using [2's complement](http://www.ele.uri.edu/courses/ele447/proj_pages/divid/twos.html).
+Signed integers are stored in a computer using <a href='http://www.ele.uri.edu/courses/ele447/proj_pages/divid/twos.html' target='_blank' rel='nofollow'>2's complement</a>.
 It consist both negative and positive values but in different formats like `(-1 to -128)` or `(0 to +127)`.
 An unsigned integer can hold a larger positive value, and no negative value like `(0 to 255)`.
 Unlike C++ there is no unsigned integer in Java.

 ### byte: